layer5io/sistent/src/schemas/readme.md

 ### File Conventions for Schemas

-Follow a consistent file structure convention to enhance clarity and organization:
+Follow a consistent file structure convention to enhance clarity and organization when adding new schema:

 1. Use the same name as the schema for the directory.
 1. Use CamelCase for multi-word schema names, e.g., UserRegistrationFormSchema.